victorreisenauer/victorreisenauer/README.md

-### Hi there 👋

-I suck at coding, but love working with coders to build great businesses.
+I suck at coding, but I love working with coders to build great businesses.

 <!--
 **victorreisenauer/victorreisenauer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.